January 28, 1913

 By the second half of the 19th century, the state legislative election system had proven increasingly susceptible to deadlock and corruption.
 In the 1890s the House of Representatives repeatedly passed constitutional amendments for direct popular election, only to see them die in the Senate.
 Early in the new century, more than half the states devised election systems that included a popular referendum for senators and a pledge by state legislative candidates to vote according to the referendum's results.
 Nevada operated under such a system.
 In 1910 that state's voters had narrowly endorsed the Republican Senate incumbent.
 Although Democrats had regained control of the state legislature when it convened in 1911, they followed the will of the voters and awarded the seat to the Republican.
 He died soon thereafter, however, opening the way for Key Pittman to win the special election in 1912—the year the Senate finally agreed to a direct election amendment.

-When the Nevada legislature met in January 1913, four months before the 17th Amendment's ratification, it formalized Pittman's slim popular-vote victory.
+When the Nevada legislature met in January 1913, four months before the Seventeenth Amendment's ratification, it formalized Pittman's slim popular-vote victory.
 Pittman went on to a colorful and productive 27-year Senate career.
-As one biographer notes, he "won advantages for his constituency by clever use of difficult domestic and foreign situations . . . [and by masterfully manipulating] amendments, riders, and especially conference committee compromises."
+As one biographer noted, he "won advantages for his constituency by clever use of difficult domestic and foreign situations … [and by masterfully manipulating] amendments, riders, and especially conference committee compromises."